sagecodes/intro-to-sql/README.md

 ## About me:

 Hello I'm [Sage Elliott](http://sageelliott.com/).
 I'm a Technology Evangelist here at Galvanize!
-For the past decade I've worked as a software and hardware engineer with Startups and Agencies in Seattle, WA and Melbourne, FL.
+For about the past decade I've worked as a software and hardware engineer with Startups and Agencies in Seattle, WA and Melbourne, FL.
 I love making things with technology!

+Currently I'm working on implementing more machine learning models!

 **Note:** I'm not a Galvanize Instructor, they're way better at teaching!